Entrance Kit Catalog Brand History Old HoM Ads

 Authentic Reproductions in Miniature

 DISCLAIMER: This information is being gathered from various indirect sources and may be incorrect or incomplete in some details.
-If you can shed any light any the subject please e-mail colin@maineminiatures.com
+If you can shed any light any the subject please e-mail Colin Michael

 The Start: 1976 - 1981